OctoMap/octomap/octomap/README.txt

 INSTALLATION
 ############################

- * Note: skip to the end if you want to use OctoMap in ROS! *
+ * See http://www.ros.org/wiki/octomap if you want to use OctoMap in ROS! *

 Build the complete project by changing into the "build" directory and running cmake: